GuruMaps/iOSManual/03-settings.md

 #### Map Refresh

-To set how often to refresh cached map tiles, go to Settings &gt; Cache Info.
+To set how often to refresh cached map tiles for online maps, go to Settings &gt; Cache Info.
 All tiles older than selected time will be downloaded while browsing online.

 #### Cache Info